pauljacob/DSCapstone2/index.md

 ## 4. ML Model Comparison

-In the figure below, we see the coupon acceptance rate vs percentage of coupon acceptances captured plot for the random forest and gradient boosting ML models.
+In the figure below, we see the coupon acceptance rate vs. percentage of coupon acceptances captured plot for the random forest and gradient boosting.

 ![](./reports/image/figure_precision_recall_curve_random_forest_gradient_boosting_metric_auc_v4dot3.png)